 German Supply Chain Act: Leveraging Data Integration for Risk Assessment

 The German Supply Chain Law represents a significant shift towards ensuring corporate responsibility within global supply chains.
 Effective from 2023, this legislation mandates companies to adhere strictly to human rights and environmental standards.
-The law affects large companies based in Germany, requiring them to implement due diligence processes to prevent and mitigate human rights abuses and environmental harm linked to their operations and their suppliers' activities.
-The impact of this law extends beyond mere compliance, as it pushes companies towards greater supply chain transparency, ensuring they are held accountable.
+The law affects large companies based in Germany, requiring them to implement due diligence processes to prevent and mitigate human rights abuses and environmental harm associated with their operations and those of their suppliers.
+The impact of this law extends beyond mere compliance, as it pushes companies toward greater supply chain transparency and accountability.

 Key Compliance Requirements Under the German Supply Chain Law